realraum/noc/ansible/README.md

   - skip_ansible_lint
 ```

-For now only roles are checked and every role must be manually added to the
+For now only roles and now playbooks are checked.
+Every role must be manually added
-generic playbook [_lint_roles.yml](/ansible/_lint_roles.yml) in order to be checked.
+to the generic playbook [_lint_roles.yml](/ansible/_lint_roles.yml) in order to be
+checked.
 If an entire role should be skipped please add it to the playbook commented out
-and supply a reason why this roles must be skipped.
+and supply a reason why this role must be skipped.

 Local ssh config